ThinkEQ/assembly-solutions-ltd/src/pages/industries/index.md

 **Medical and Supporting the NHS**

-We have supplied the Medical Industry for 20 years with electrical cables to power medical equipment, and most recently seen demand soar in this sector.
-Our cables have been installed into medical equipment including; Covid testing apparatus, hospital beds and ventilation equipment. \
+The Medical Industry has seen extreme pressure these last 12 months and we've been challenged to meet some demanding lead times from medical equipment manufacturers.
+Passionate to support the industry with a fast turnaround and immediate changes to production, we're extremely proud of our flexible team who have worked an extensive amount of over-time to support in a time of crisis.
+Our cable assemblies and wiring looms have been delivered worldwide and installed into medical equipment including; covid testing apparatus, hospital beds and ventilation equipment. \
 \
 **Industries we supply;**